urechd/MiniGolf/README.md

 # MiniGolf
-MiniGolf is a simple mobile game to work with Unity for mobile
+MiniGolf is a prototype of a mobile game using Unity

 ## Art
 Golf tileset made by [@Eiyeron](https://twitter.com/Eiyeron)

+## GUI
+GUI elements made by [@pzUH](https://opengameart.org/content/free-game-gui)